-UUID (Universally Unique Identifier), also known as GUID (Globally Unique Identifier) represents a 128-bit long value which guarantees uniqueness across time and space.
+UUID (Universally Unique Identifier), also known as GUID (Globally Unique Identifier) represents a 128-bit long value that is unique for all practical purposes.
 The standard representation of the UUID uses hex digits (octets):

 The Nil UUID is a special form of UUID in which all bits are set to zero.

 In this article, we will have a look at the UUID class in Java.

 A represents the variant which determines the layout of the UUID.
 All other bits in the UUID depends on the setting of the bits in the variant field.
 The variant is determined by 3 most significant bit of A:

 MSB1 MSB2 MSB3 0 X X reserved (0) 1 0 X current variant (2) 1 1 0 reserved for Microsoft (6) 1 1 1 reserved for future (7)

 A‘s value in the mentioned UUID is ‘a'.
 The binary equivalent of ‘a' (=10xx) shows variant as 2.

 B represents the version.
 The version in the mentioned UUID (value of B) is 4.

 Java provides methods for getting variant and version of UUID:

 UUID uuid = UUID.randomUUID(); int variant = uuid.variant(); int version = uuid.version();